andrewdavidmackenzie/pigg/porky/BUILDING.md

 Valid values for the `security` field are: `open`, `wpa`, `wpa2` and `wpa3`

-Create this file with your SSID information in it and then run the makefile `make` target, and it will produce a `porky` binary with that SSID as the default SSID.
+Create this file with your SSID information in it and then run the makefile `make` target, and it will produce a `porky_w` binary with that SSID as the default SSID.
 Run `make uf2` to generate a UF2 file for download.

 ## Running Directly

 NOTE: Running directly requires a debug probe attached to your device and host, and `probe-rs` installed.

-If you have a debug probe for the Pico, and it is connected and also the Pico is connected to USB then you can use probe-rs to download and debug `porky`.
+If you have a debug probe for the Pico, and it is connected and also the Pico is connected to USB then you can use probe-rs to download and debug `porky_w`.

 [config.toml](./.cargo/config.toml) is where the runner for cargo is set up.

-You can use `make run` (which uses `cargo run --release`) to run `porky` directly.
+You can use `make run` (which uses `cargo run --release`) to run `porky_w` directly.

 The release binary is about half the size of the debug binary, so downloading to the Pico W is much faster.

-The Pi Pico will start running `porky` and you should start seeing log messages on the terminal where you are running `make run`.
-The boot process should end with `porky` connected to the configured (or default) Wi-Fi network, and the output of its IP and the port it is listening for TCP connections on.
+The Pi Pico W will start running `porky_w` and you should start seeing log messages on the terminal where you are running `make run`.
+The boot process should end with `porky_w` connected to the configured (or default) Wi-Fi network, and the output of its IP and the port it is listening for TCP connections on.

 ## Creating a UF2 file